 what is trauma-informed yoga?

-Trauma-informed yoga can help survivors “come home” to their bodies, establishing safety and empowerment within, in a way that feels individually manageable.
-Just as trauma is inherently unique to each individual and their experience, the practice of trauma-informed yoga is catered to the individual needs and personal boundaries of each student.
+Trauma-Informed Yoga can foster a "coming home" to your body in a manner that establishes safety and empowerment - set by the tone and rhythm of your own healing journey.
+Just as trauma is inherently unique to each individual and their experiences, the practice of Trauma-Informed Yoga is designed to meet the individual needs and boundaries of each person.

-Classes are facilitated in a trauma-informed framework, where no physical adjustments are given, and cues are empowering invitations.
-Ultimately, allowing for students to remain in control of their own bodies and individual practices.
+Classes and sessions are facilitated within a framework where pacing is designed to be compassionate and nourishing.
+No physical/hands-on adjustments are given, and cues are expressed as empowering invitations - ultimately, allowing individuals to remain in control of their own bodies and individual practices.

 I am safe.